pilona/SimpleVoIP/README.md

 ## Why isn't there feature X?

-Because this is for fun, is intended to solve a specific use case, and isn't mean to replace SIP, Hangouts, or your favourite VoIP protocol or service.
+Because this is for fun, is intended to solve a specific use case, and isn't mean to replace SIP (like it was intended to be used, not like the PSTN), Hangouts, or your favourite VoIP protocol or service.